Illinois Veterans' Home Libraries Illinois State Library

 - Illinois Department of Veterans' Affairs operating libraries at the Illinois Veterans' Homes

 Targeted Program Participants

 - Residents of the Illinois Veterans' Homes

-- 1 award in support of 4 Illinois Veterans' Home Libraries in Anna, Manteno and Quincy.
+- One grant awarded in support of the Illinois Veterans' Home Libraries in Anna, Manteno and Quincy.